 Washing machine is a common appliance that you use regularly to remove dirt, sweat and stain from your clothing.
 Every washer uses some common steps to do their jobs.
 Firstly, washer fills water when you press the ‘Start’ option.
 After completing washing cycle, it drains and the first spin cycle begins.
 Then the washer fills again with clean water and starts rinsing clothes.
 Finally, washer drains out the dirty water and spins the clothes to dry.
-But it becomes a big problem when your washing machine fails to drain.
-That is why you should know how to drain a washing machine that isn’t draining.
+But it becomes a big problem when your washing machine won’t drain.
+That is why you should know washing machine draining tricks.

 You don’t want to see your clothes are swimming in the wash drum even after the washing machine completes its task.
 It also becomes horrible when you don’t have enough time to clean clothes manually.
 Actually, washing machine’s not draining is one of the most commonly happened problems.
 You can solve this problem easily by following our troubleshooting tips.